sourcegraph/sourcegraph-public-snapshot/README.md

 	{"accessToken": "secret"}
 ```

-See `src -h` for more information.
+See `src -h` for more information on specifying access tokens.

+To acquire the access token, visit your Sourcegraph instance (or https://sourcegraph.com), click your profile picture, and select **access tokens** in the left hand menu.

 ## Development